 We use the Lokomat for the following reasons:

-- Clinical outcomes: With the Lokomat, patients show improvement.
+- Clinical outcomes: With the Lokomat, patients show improvement in certain clinical outcomes.

 Other Therapies Provided in Addition to Lokomat®

 The main therapies that we provide in addition to the Lokomat are:

 - Manual treadmill training;

 - Aquatic (pool) training, balance exercises and manual therapy;

 - Traditional strength, balance, and functional mobility training.

 Lokomat® Therapy Team